nix-community/nix4vscode/README.md

 }
 ```

-Let's assume you store those contents in a file named `pkgs.nix`, then you can use it by:
+Let's assume you store these contents in a file named `pkgs.nix`, you can use it by:

 ```nix
 { pkgs, lib }: